Standard Tread Finished Ends

 A standard finished end on a stair tread is essential on all stairs that are open on 1 end or the other.. or both for that mater.

-In other words, any time you have an open side on your wood stair treads and the spindles are mounted on the step itself and NOT the sidewall of the steps, it is necessary (at least in my books) to finish the end in some fashion.
+In other words, any time you have an open side on your wood stair treads, ie NOT hitting a wall, and the spindles are mounted on the step itself and NOT the sidewall of the steps, it is necessary (at least in my books) to finish the end in some fashion.

-Just chopping it off square and letting it overhang certainly doesn’t add anything to a nice set red oak stair treads … sooo we offer you a couple of options.
+Just chopping it off square and letting it overhang certainly doesn’t add anything to a nice set red oak stair treads … sooo here’s an options.

 A Standard Finished End tread is the most basic, the easiest to install and the least expensive option.